The Ultimate In Birding Tours

 Honduras offers some specialities that are not seen on any other birding tour.
 Join us for some frontier birding in this little-known country.

-Accommodation & Road Transport: The hotels/lodges are of good or medium standard.
-Road transport is by minibus/passenger van and roads are mostly good, although there are some poor stretches.
+The hotels/lodges range from good to simple.
+Road transport is by minibus/passenger van, and the roads are mostly good, although there are some poor stretches.

-Walking: The walking effort during our Guatemala & Honduras birding tour is mostly easy, sometimes moderate.
+The walking effort during our Guatemala & Honduras birding tours is mostly easy, sometimes moderate.

-Climate: Generally warm or hot, dry and sunny at lower altitudes, but cool to warm in upland areas.
-Whilst overcast weather is quite regular, rain is infrequent at this season.
+Generally warm or hot, dry and sunny at lower altitudes, but cool to warm in upland areas.
+Whilst overcast weather is quite regular, rain is infrequent in this season.
 It will be rather humid in the lowlands.

-Bird Photography: Opportunities during our Guatemala & Honduras birding tour are worthwhile (sometimes quite good).
+Opportunities during our Guatemala & Honduras birding tours are quite good in a few areas.

 TOUR HIGHLIGHTS